Chart Color Schemes

 West Nowra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-West Nowra's dwelling structure as of the latest Census showed 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 87.8% houses and 12.2% other dwellings.
+West Nowra's dwelling structures were 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings) as per the latest Census, compared to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
 Home ownership in West Nowra was at 25.8%, with mortgaged dwellings at 35.1% and rented ones at 39.1%.
-The median monthly mortgage repayment in the area was $1,707, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $350, matching Non-Metro NSW's figure.
-Nationally, West Nowra's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,707, below Non-Metro NSW's average of $1,733.
+Median weekly rent in West Nowra was $350, the same as Non-Metro NSW's figure.
+Nationally, West Nowra's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing